Umbragloom/website/content/posts/tutorials/Website.md

    that went into WebDev and website management.

-3. It looks good to potential employers, as well being able to act as a simple portfolio for projects, and things you are passionate about.
+3. It looks good to potential employers, as well being able to act as a simple portfolio for projects and things you are passionate about.

 # How to get started.
 ----

 RESEARCH is your best friend.
-Look into YouTube videos, Read the documentation from the [Hugo](https://gohugo.io/getting-started/quick-start) and research other peoples code bases if they have them available to you.
+Look into YouTube videos, Read the documentation from the [Hugo](https://gohugo.io/getting-started/quick-start) website and research other peoples code bases if they have them available to you.

 # So where do I even begin??